 It’s hard not to view Iron Man through nostalgia glasses, as I remember first watching this film around the same time that I had been disappointed with X-Men: The Last Stand and Spider-Man 3.
 This was so different to what I had seen before, and it didn’t fall into the trap that a lot of superhero movies make: it did not get bogged down by complicated stories and story arcs.
 It keeps the story simple and entertaining.

 Superhero origin stories are generally well known by audiences, but because Tony Stark was classed as a B-list character, this one was important to get right.
 Unlike some origins where your just waiting for the alter-ego to make an appearance, this one is worth investing time in.
 The film involves Tony building and perfecting his Iron Man suit, and he does just so with entertaining scenes, witty one-liners and some bad-a** action to boot!

 Robert Downing Jr. is a perfect choice of casting, and with a great AI named JARVIS, and with just a cool suit to see, this film has it all.
 Marvel turned the superhero into one of the most popular in the world.
 Iron Man, thank you for creating my favourite movie series of all time.

 When people say that Marvel own the movie business at the moment, they aren't wrong.
 Even when do have a film that isn't as strong as some of the others, they are still considered successful and still add story arcs, character development and other things to the MCU universe.

-With Doctor Strange now out (which I have yet to see) and Guardians of the Galaxy Vol 2, Spider-Man: Homecoming, Thor Ragnarok, and Avengers: Infinity War incoming, there seems to be no stopping them.
+With Doctor Strange now out (which I have yet to see) and Thor Ragnarok, Avengers: Infinity War, Black Panther, Ant-Man and the Wasp and Captain Marvel incoming, there seems to be no stopping them.
 Which is great because they are doing a terrific job.
 Why slow down when the whole world loves what your doing?